 - It tastes bad.
 Perhaps the biggest indicator is that your wine simply tastes bad.
 You can usually tell when your wine’s gone bad if you cringe when you drink it.
 It may have an acidic flavor or taste like a paint-thinner.
 Either way, a wine that has gone bad will be highly unenjoyable.

 Storing wines long-term is much more particular than people may think.
-There is a specific way that wines must be kept, including consistent temperatures, humidity levels, and absence of light.
+There is a specific way that wines must be kept, including consistent temperatures, humidity levels, and the absence of light.

-Aside from proper storage, each wine also comes with its aging time limit that must be followed.
+Aside from proper storage, each wine also comes with an aging time limit that must be followed.
 The best option is to choose a wine cellar or wine fridge for storing and aging wines.